 The Erie are Indigenous peoples of North America.
 They no longer exist today as a distinct group, since remaining survivors after a war with the Iroquois Confederacy were incorporated into the Huron-Wyandot and/or Seneca tribes, but when unified they were an Iroquoian-speaking people whose language is similar to that of the Huron.

-The Erie people are indigenous natives of North America.
-They are often referred to as an "American Indian" tribe from the Iroquoian branch ethnically, and from Hokan-Siouan stock linguistically.
-Still, they did speak some in an Iroquoian tongue similar to that of the Huron.
-The word Erie means ‘long tail’ as well as ‘cat’.
-And thus the Erie tribe was popularly known as the "Cat Nation".
+The word Erie is derived from different names given to the tribe by their neighbors that refer to the long tail of the puma, as well as simply to cats.
+Thus, the Erie tribe was popularly known as the "Cat Nation."
 Traditionally, they lived on the southern shores of Lake Erie.
-They lived as an Iroquoian group in an area now popularly characterized as including parts of Northern Ohio, Northwestern Pennsylvania, and Western New York.
-The Erie Indians had very little interaction with the Europeans who visited North America, and thus did not acquire the firearms which allowed their Iroquois rivals to dominate them.
+They lived in sedentary agricultural villages in an area now including parts of northern Ohio, northwestern Pennsylvania, and western New York.
+The Erie peoples had very little interaction with the Europeans who visited North America and thus did not acquire the firearms that allowed their Iroquois rivals to dominate them.